styled-components/styled-components/src/utils/errors.md

 ## 13

-%s is not a styled component and cannot be referred to via component selector.
+%s is not a placeable component and cannot be referred to via component selector.
 See https://www.styled-components.com/docs/advanced#referring-to-other-components for more details.